 Sociologists, these days, actively argue about the "cultural imperialism", which leads to disastrous consequences: the destruction of identity, loss of cultural autonomy affiliates, and cultural impoverishment as a whole.
 Popular “examples” of the critics of globalization are Coke, fast food restaurant McDonald's and the American action-movies.
 In this context, all these consequences undermine the traditional way of life, destroy the cultural identity and promote the cultural unification, as well.

 There were specific difficulties, for instance, associated with local cultures, resulting from the McDonald's company.
 McDonald's products create some market problems in a country like India.
 The idea of a piece of beef in a bun was unattractive to most Indians, which are Hindus, even to the most westernized of them (Nagy, 2011).
 McDonald's company has spent a lot of time and money to create double kitchens in each restaurant to prevent mixing of vegetarian and meat products.
 Concepts, such as the purity and defilement, are highly significant for the Indian consumer.
 Despite the best efforts of McDonald's, consumers associate the company with the product shown in its brand name - burger beef.
 The general entrust is supported by the fact that in South Delhi, the senior members of the family were secretly sniffing plates in McDonald's, trying to find out that fresh meat dishes were not served with those plates.
 Clients that were more aggressive insisted on the inspection of both kitchens to be sure that all utensils are stored separately.
 Others longed to elicit employees, what precautions were taken to keep vegetarian products away from meat.
 In addition, McDonald’s has tried to adapt its menu to local conditions.
 Managers of the company have changed the labels on their burgers with the usual Big Mac at the Maharaja-Mac, which is the Indian vegetarian burger with some components.
-A menu consisting of a hamburger, fries and a glass of Coke has not attracted Indian consumer that much as many others in different parts of the world.
+A menu consisting of a hamburger, fries and a glass of Coke has not attracted Indian consumer that much as many others in different part of the world.

 Despite the policy of McDonald's, which is to serve customers so that they could eat as quickly as possible and leave the restaurant, Hong Kong high school students turned McDonald's in a place of "hangout" after school.
 They spend hours sitting and talking there, making lessons from time to time, buying anything; thus, McDonald's became a kind of youth club for them (Brenhouse, 2011).